-The neurons of the neocortex are arranged in vertical structures called neocortical columns.
-These are patches of the neocortex with a diameter of about 0.5 mm and a depth of 2 mm.
+The neurons of the neocortex are arranged in vertical structures called neocortical columns that measure about 0.5 mm in diameter and 2 mm in depth.
 Each column typically responds to a sensory stimulus representing a certain body part, or region of sound or vision.
 In the human neocortex, it is postulated that there are about a half-million of these columns, each of which contains approximately 60,000 neurons.